protontypes/open-sustainable-technology/docs/education.md

 - [Climate Risks Academy 2021](https://github.com/danielhuppmann/climate-risks-academy-2021) - Contains solutions for the advanced assignment of the Modelling Lab of the Climate Risks Academy 2021.
 - [SDG Academy](https://sdgacademy.org/courses/) - Education platform of the Sustainable Development Solutions Network (SDSN), a global initiative for the United Nations.
 - [PVSC48-Python-Tutorial](https://github.com/PVSC-Python-Tutorials/PVSC48-Python-Tutorial) - Computing tutorial with focus on PV computing packages, Python, data wrangling with Pandas, and data viz.
+- [Power Systems Optimization](https://github.com/east-winds/power-systems-optimization) - How to implement and apply linear and mixed integer linear programs to solve such problems using Julia/JuMP, and the practical application of such techniques in energy systems engineering.